Bachelor of Science in Computer Science and Physics

 Study the interplay between computer science and physics with the Bachelor of Science in Computer Science and Physics in Temple’s College of Science and Technology.
 The rigorous, 123-credit-hour program will prepare you for a career or graduate program in either or both fields, working in computer science or conducting physics research.

 This interdisciplinary program in physics and computer science is intended for students with an interest in both, and for those who would like to fulfill the essential coursework for both majors within a four-year program.

-The coursework for the Computer Science and Physics Degree is broken down into three overarching categories, including computer science, mathematics and physics.
+The coursework for the Computer Science and Physics degree is broken down into three overarching categories: computer science, mathematics and physics.
 Through the program, you will build a solid foundation in

 - classical and modern mathematical physics and quantum mechanics,

 - data structures, and

 Though Computer Science and Physics are offered separately, the joint degree provides an enriching experience of complementary academic fields.
 Computer science is the study of the design and use of computers, and physicians use computers to explore virtual realities and test theories.
 Toward the end of your undergraduate career, you will complete a capstone project by selecting one of the following courses: